Marines familiarize themselves with the desert environment

-U.S. Marines with Marine Heavy Helicopter Squadron (HMH) 366 fly two CH-53E Super Stallion helicopters over Marine Air-Ground Combat Center, California, March 31, 2021.
+Marines with Marine Heavy Helicopter Squadron (HMH) 366 maneuver a CH-53E Super Stallion helicopter over Marine Air-Ground Combat Center, California, March 31, 2021.
 HMH-366 and other squadrons assigned to Marine Air Group (MAG) 29 are training to integrate with and support various Marine ground units as part of Service Level Training Exercise (SLTE) 3-21.
 SLTE is a series of exercises designed to prepare Marines for operations around the globe by increasing their ability to operate and conduct offensive and defensive combat operations.
 MAG-29 is a subordinate unit of 2nd Marine Aircraft Wing, the aviation combat element of II Marine Expeditionary Force.
-(U.S. Marine Corps photo by Lance Cpl.
-Elias E. Pimentel III)
+(U.S. Marine Corps photo by 2nd Lt.
+Hudson E. Sadler)

 |Date Taken: